AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 Rational c = a * b;
 ```

-The compiler is allowed to eliminate the temporary inside `operator*` by constructing the the object
+The compiler is allowed to drop the temporary inside `operator*` by constructing the the object
 defined by the `return` expression *inside the memory allotted for the object* `c`.

 > The function can be further optimized by declaring the function `inline`.